How To Take Care Of Kidneys_Activ Living Community

 • If you have kidney stones, hydrate before and after workouts.

-• You can also drink cranberry juice or lemonade to help in breaking kidney stones.
+• You can also drink cranberry juice or lemonade to help break down kidney stones.

 • Avoid muscle training with heavy weights; use light weights instead.

-• Stop immediately if you feel a stain or painful sensation in your kidney region.
+• Stop immediately if you feel a strain or painful sensation in your kidney region.

 If you are a kidney patient, make sure to consult your doctor before starting a diet or an exercise routine and ensure your health stays at its best.